 Courtesy of Septembre Architecture

-If you're lacking drawers, consider relocating the items usually found in them, like cutlery and cooking knives, to shelves.
-Decorative containers or magnetic strips keep utensils on hand and drawer space available.
+If you're lacking drawers, consider relocating the items usually found in them—like cutlery and cooking knives—to shelves or magnetic bars instead.
+Decorative containers or magnetic strips keep utensils on hand and frees up drawer space.

 Adding a chic skirt under a counter, to a table, or around a pedestal sink will not only provide an additional element of décor but also add concealed storage space.
 Use it as a place to stash items you may use daily but would rather not have front and center.